mrusme/pushover-to-xmpp/README.md

-The reason for building this was my switch over from [/e/OS](https://e.foundation/e-os/) to [GrapheneOS](https://grapheneos.org) (read more about that [here](https://xn--gckvb8fzb.com/phone/)) and hence the lack of an official Pushover client that would function [without GSF/GCM/FCM](https://grapheneos.org/faq#notifications).
-Unfortunately the [official Pushover Android](https://play.google.com/store/apps/details?id=net.superblock.pushover) client depends on the Google Service Framework and implements no websocket-driven fallback on its own.
+The reason for building this was my switch over from [/e/OS](https://e.foundation/e-os/) to [GrapheneOS](https://grapheneos.org) (read more about that [here](https://xn--gckvb8fzb.com/phone/)) and hence the lack of a Pushover client that would function [without GSF/GCM/FCM](https://grapheneos.org/faq#notifications).
+Unfortunately the [official Pushover Android](https://play.google.com/store/apps/details?id=net.superblock.pushover) app depends on the Google Service Framework and implements no websocket-driven fallback on its own.
+Hence, on Graphene it refuses to start.

-Since I'm already using [Conversations](https://f-droid.org/en/packages/eu.siacs.conversations/), an XMPP client that works without GSF/GCM/FCM, the easiest solution for continuing to retrieve Pushover notifications on Android was to simply forward them to my
+Since I was already using [Conversations](https://f-droid.org/en/packages/eu.siacs.conversations/), an XMPP client that works without GSF/GCM/FCM, the easiest solution for continuing to retrieve Pushover notifications on Android was to simply forward them to my